Our vision

 Support for Female Workers

 To support female employees who aim to achieve further personal growth and employees who balance work and child-raising, we conduct training that includes "Female Leader Training" and “Work × Child-raising Power-Up Seminar” (also designed for employees who are fathers)."
 Morinaga Milk is also examining mechanisms and tools to promote the engagement of female workers who return to their workplaces after "Hagukumi period" (special name for childcare leave used internally).
-From 2021, the flextime system and the reduced-hours work system can be used together.
+From FY 2021, the flextime system and the reduced-hours work system can be used together.

 LGBTQ Help Line

 Anticipating that many LGBTQ persons in the workplace may feel that coming out to coworkers or using company consultation avenues could have negatively affects, Morinaga Milk established an internal email consultation service.
-Morinaga Milk also enacts measures to promote proper LGBTQ awareness, such as holding study sessions on LGBTQ etiquette and formulating LGBTQ-related guidelines for Group companies.
-In recognition of these measures, Morinaga Milk earned the highest Gold award for two consecutive years in the 2020, 2021, and 2022 Pride Index, an LGBTQ initiative by the voluntary organization "work with Pride*" to evaluate LGBTQ-related corporate efforts.
+Morinaga Milk also enacts measures to promote proper LGBTQ awareness, such as holding study sessions on LGBTQ etiquette and formulating LGBTQ-related guidelines for Group companies.In recognition of these measures, Morinaga Milk earned the highest Gold award for 4 consecutive years from FY 2020 Pride Index, an LGBTQ initiative by the voluntary organization "work with Pride*" to evaluate LGBTQ-related corporate efforts.

 work with Pride Gold 2023